Categories

 Advertising Overload

-There’s nothing novel in this post.
-It’s just a tirade against the ever-increasing presence of advertising in my life, prompted by attending a University of Michigan basketball game.
+This post is a tirade against the ever-increasing presence of advertising in my life, prompted by attending a University of Michigan basketball game.

 I went to the Crisler Center last night, where Michigan lost an exciting shootout against Long Beach State.
 It was entertaining.
 Both teams were very talented and tried hard.